pmlave/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 8. Count the number of rows in a table matching a name and value.
 9. Create a new table and populate it with tag value pairs.
 10. List records of the new table that match specific tags.
+11. List all records matching certain tags where the score tag >= 10.
+12. Update the score tag value of a certain user.